kimmobrunfeldt/progressbar.js/docs/contributing.md

 provides hosting for the documentation site and builds the documentation on each commit.

+To locally develop documentation, you need to install mkdocs and requirements specified in pip-requirements.txt.
+After that you can run `mkdocs serve`.

 ## Get started with development

 * [Install local environment](#install-environment).